Group Data by Dimension

 Colors remain synchronized across all charts when any filtering or sorting is applied.

-2. Optional: To manually assign custom colors to values, press the ‘Assign Fixed Mapping’ button color fill to open the ‘Color Mapping’ dialog box.
+2. Optional: To manually assign custom colors to values, press the ‘Assign Fixed Mapping’ button Assign Fixed Mapping to open the ‘Color Mapping’ dialog box.

 3. In the ‘Color Mapping’ dialog box, press the ‘Add Row’ + button to add a new value, and use the color swatch to set a fixed color for that value.
 Press the ‘Delete Row’ - button to remove a mapping.